The mystic Stones of Stenness

 Sail on an MSC cruise to the unique and fiercely independent archipelago of Orkney!
 For an Orcadian, the Mainland means the largest island in Orkney rather than the rest of Scotland, and their history is inextricably linked with Scandinavia.

 Kirkwall, Orkney’s capital, has one great redeeming feature – its sandstone cathedral, without doubt the finest medieval building in the north of Scotland.
-Nowadays, the town is divided into two main focal points: the old harbour, at the north end of the town, where inter-island ferries come and go all year round, and the flagstoned main street, which changes its name four times as it twists its way south from the harbour past the cathedral.
+Nowadays, the town is divided into two main focal points: the old harbor, at the north end of the town, where inter-island ferries come and go all year round, and the flagstone main street, which changes its name four times as it twists its way south from the harbor past the cathedral.